-If you apply a leave in or other “surface” treating product with protein in it, your hair is prone to feeling hard and brittle.
+If you apply for a leave in or other “surface” treating the product with protein in it, your hair will feel hard and brittle.
 The brittle, hard hair is then susceptible to additional hair breakage – defeating the purpose of using protein in the first place.

-And…wait for it…It-Will-Stay-That-Way causing you to have what you think is ”protein sensitivity” until you wash and use a moisturizing conditioner to resoften it.
+And…wait for it…It-Will-Stay-That-Way causing you to have what you think is ”protein sensitivity” until you wash and use a moisturizing conditioner to soften it.
 That’s because the application of the products containing protein (other than a deep conditioner) sits right on top of your hair shaft.
-Any protein treatment MUST be followed up with a moisturizing treatment to balance out the protein.
-It’s what’s known as moisture/protein balance.

 Now, that you clearly understand the role of protein, here are some tips to make sure you apply a protein conditioner properly:

 - After washing, detangling, towel (or t-shirt, paper towel etc) drying and sectioning your hair, apply a protein based conditioner.

 - Be careful not to over manipulate the hair.
 Do not comb or brush the conditioner into your hair.
 Only use your hands – carefully.